cliffxuan/minikin/README.md

 `pipenv install`

 - create postgresql database and table
-Only one table with two columns are used.
+One table with two columns (slug and url) are the minimum needed.
 The slug, i.e. the path of the short url is the primary key and is indexed.
 ```
 createdb -U postgres minikin
 psql -U postgres minikin <<EOF